uitsmijter/Documentation/content/general/quickstart.md

 - Ingress
 - HorizontalPodAutoscaler

-**The Interceptor-Mode is relying on Traefik Middlewares** that will be set up during the installation:
+**The Interceptor-Mode relies on Traefik Middlewares** that will be set up during the installation:

 - Middleware

-**CustomResources, declared by `CustomResourceDefinition` should be allowed to create, list and edit** by your account in your namespaces:
+**CustomResources declared by `CustomResourceDefinition` should allow your account to create, list, and edit** in your namespaces:

 - Client
 - Tenant